CORPORATE CONTROLS BOOK

 This chapter describes how to implement strategic and operational controls for organizations, and the various elements required by the organizations to carry out the implementation process the best way.
 The contents of this chapter are:

-The rationale for BSC development and implementation,
+The rationale for BSC development and implementation, The BSC general implementation process,

 BSC Detail Implementation Approaches, and